 Emeritus Scientist, CSIR-National Geophysical Research Institute, Hyderabad, India

 Prof. K.V.
-Wilbert Kehelpannala (Ph.D.), Department of Geology, University of Botswana, has nearly 30 years of experience as an active geoscientist with focus on the application of field geology, structural geology, tectonics, metamorphic geology, petrology and remote sensing to the study of continental crustal evolution and lower crustal processes in Precambrian terrains.
-Before joining the University of Botswana in July 2011, he was a senior researcher at the former Institute of Fundamental Studies, Kandy, Sri Lanka and a Visiting Senior Lecturer at the Department of Geology, University of Peradeniya (1994-2011).
-He has made notable contributions in predicting the possibility of destructive tsunamis, structural studies of the Proterozoic basement, discovery of a Neoproterozoic plate boundary, and in recognizing mantle origin for the fluid-deposited vein graphite deposits of Sri Lanka.
-His researches in Botswana led to the discovery of a major, deformed and metamorphosed Archaean layered igneous intrusions and post-metamorphic K-metasomatism.
-Prof. Kehelpannala was an associate editor of the Elsevier Journal of African Earth Sciences and has co-edited the first issue of the volume 28 of the Journal of Asian Earth Sciences (2006).
+Wilbert Kehelpannala is currently teaching at the University of Botswana and has over 30 years of experience as an active geoscientist with focus on the application of field geology, structural geology, tectonics, metamorphic geology, and remote sensing to the study of continental crustal evolution and lower crustal processes in Precambrian terrains.
+Before joining the University of Botswana in 2011, he was a senior researcher at the former Institute of Fundamental Studies, Kandy, Sri Lanka and a visiting senior lecturer at the Department of Geology, University of Peradeniya.
+He was a visiting professor at the Department of Geosciences, University of Shizuoka, Japan (2006).
+Prof. Kehelpannala was an associate editor of the Elsevier Journal of African Earth Sciences (2018-2020) and is the recipient of three DAAD (German) and two JSPS (Japan) senior invitation research fellowships.

 Department of Geology, University of Botswana, Gaborone, Botswana